-A "bounce" generally occurs when sending emails to addresses that: do not exist, have full inboxes, server outages, block domains with poor sender reputation (too many spam complaints), specific content in your message is flagged, and/or a restrictive DMARC record for your sending domain.
-It is recommended to keep your "Bounce Rate" under 0.05% as this becomes a problem if it gets too high can lead to a disabled domain.
+A "bounce" generally occurs when sending emails to addresses that: do not exist/spelled incorrectly, have full inboxes, the email address is too old and not used anymore, block domains with poor sender reputation (too many spam complaints), specific content in your message is flagged, and/or a restrictive DMARC record for your sending domain.
+It is recommended to keep your "Bounce Rate" as low as possible as this becomes a problem if it gets too high can lead to a disabled domain.

 Common options for reducing bounce rate:

 Email authentication usually involves sending a verification email to the address provided by your user and having the user click a link to verify the email is valid.
 This prevents the user from providing an incorrect email or email they do not use/own.
 Once validated, it is then best to pass to OneSignal.

 For best deliverability, you should only send emails to recipients that have knowingly signed up to receive emails.
 When a person uses a valid email to sign in to the app, they don't necessarily acknowledge that they want emails from you.
 If you use a prompt asking the customer what kind of emails they want, you can then set tags on the user marking what kind to send.